 | Dimensions | 85.6mm x 56.5mm x 17mm |

-The Raspberry Pi 5 features a 40-pin GPIO header, which is backward compatible with earlier Raspberry Pi models.
-Below is the pinout configuration:
+The Raspberry Pi 5 features a 40-pin GPIO header for interfacing with external components.
+Below is the pinout:

 For the full GPIO pinout, refer to the official Raspberry Pi documentation.